Accelerated failure time model: Statistical issues

-Unlike proportional hazards models, the regression parameter estimates from AFT models are robust to omitted covariates.
-They are also less affected by the choice of probability distribution.
+When a frailty term is incorporated in the survival model, the regression parameter estimates from AFT models are robust to omitted covariates, unlike proportional hazards models.
+They are also less affected by the choice of probability distribution for the frailty term.

 The results of AFT models are easily interpreted.
 For example, the results of a clinical trial with mortality as the endpoint could be interpreted as a certain percentage increase in future life expectancy on the new treatment compared to the control.
 So a patient could be informed that he would be expected to live (say) 15% longer if he took the new treatment.
 Hazard ratios can prove harder to explain in layman's terms.

 Distributions used in AFT models

 The log-logistic distribution provides the most commonly used AFT model.
 Unlike the Weibull distribution, it can exhibit a non-monotonic hazard function which increases at early times and decreases at later times.
 It is somewhat similar in shape to the log-normal distribution but it has heavier tails.
 The log-logistic cumulative distribution function has a simple closed form, which becomes important computationally when fitting data with censoring.
 For the censored observations one needs the survival function, which is the complement of the cumulative distribution function, i.e. one needs to be able to evaluate $S(t|\theta)=1-F(t|\theta)$.

 The Weibull distribution (including the exponential distribution as a special case) can be parameterised as either a proportional hazards model or an AFT model, and is the only family of distributions to have this property.
 The results of fitting a Weibull model can therefore be interpreted in either framework.
 However, the biological applicability of this model may be limited by the fact that the hazard function is monotonic, i.e. either decreasing or increasing.

-Other distributions suitable for AFT models include the log-normal, gamma and inverse Gaussian distributions, although they are less popular than the log-logistic, partly as their cumulative distribution functions do not have a closed form.
+Any distribution on a multiplicatively closed group, such as the positive real numbers, is suitable for an AFT model.
+Other distributions include the log-normal, gamma, hypertabastic, Gompertz distribution, and inverse Gaussian distributions, although they are less popular than the log-logistic, partly as their cumulative distribution functions do not have a closed form.
 Finally, the generalized gamma distribution is a three-parameter distribution that includes the Weibull, log-normal and gamma distributions as special cases.